 Google has made another show of support for HTTPS.

 Google’s Zineb Ait Bahajji announced that Google would start crawling HTTPS pages over HTTP versions.
 They would do so even “when the former are not linked to from any page.”
-So even if you don’t have HTTPS versions of all the pages of your site, Google is going to look for them first anyway.
+So even if you don’t have HTTPS versions of all your site pages, Google will look for them first anyway.

 When Will Google Choose to Index the HTTPS URL?

-Like everything else it thinks is important, Google has set rules in place to govern when it indexes the HTTPS version of a site.
-Here’s the full list of rules where Google will choose the HTTPS page over the HTTP page:
+Like everything else it thinks is important, Google has set rules to govern when it indexes the HTTPS version of a site.
+Here’s the complete list of rules where Google will choose the HTTPS page over the HTTP page:

 -